 - The West Court, obtained by Clare Hall College in 1996, was once the Cambridge residence of Lord Rothschild.
 The West Court now houses meeting rooms, studies, apartments, study bedrooms, a gym, an indoor swimming pool and a very attractive garden.
 More information on the facilities and buildings can be found here.

-We asked two current Postdoctoral Affiliates of Clare Hall College about their thoughts on membership of the College:
+We asked Clare Hall College Postdoctoral Affiliate, Dr Matthias Benoit, his thoughts on membership of the College:

 Dr Matthias Benoit (Postdoctoral Research Associate, Sainsbury Laboratory)